 The current state of practice for detecting and removing landmines is known as “man with a stick”.
 Other solutions include the use of dogs.
 All current methods are extremely time-intensive and dangerous.

-The fundamental problem is that modern landmines consist mainly of plastic and explosives, no metal.
+The fundamental problem is that modern landmines consist almost entirely of plastic and explosives.
 Therefore, metal detection methods are not very useful.

 We are facing:

 - Current cost of a single landmine: $5

 - Current cost to remove one landmine: $300 – $1,000

 - Estimated number of landmines planted each year: 2,000,000